samrosin/dscap/data-application/results/README.md

-This directory contains three subdirectories which contain all results of the analyses performed whith Rscripts located elsewhere in this repo.
+This directory contains three subdirectories which contain all results of the analyses performed with Rscripts located elsewhere in this repo.
+Note that these directories are empty in the repo as the corresponding files are not tracked by git.
+However, running all analyses by calling `make all` in the console with populate these subdirectories with the files as described next.

 `figures/` and `tables/` contain summaries of the results in the form of figures and tables.

-`raw-results/` contains the so-called raw results of the standardized analyses.
+`raw-results/` contains unprocessed results of the analyses.
 The following types of files are included, where an asterisk refers to unspecified text.